ngernest/kmt/README.md

 ## How do I build it?

-You can build a Docker container from the root of the repo:
+KMT is packaged as an [OPAM](https://opam.ocaml.org/) library.
+But you can also build a Docker container from the root of the repo:

 ```ShellSession
 $ docker build -t kmt .    # build KMT, run tests and evaluation